Embracing Financial Change: The Neutral Zone

 Loss of Identity: As old roles and routines dissolve, there may be a sense of losing one's identity or purpose.

-Emotional Turbulence: The neutral phase can evoke a range of emotions, from fear and frustration to excitement and anticipation.
+Emotional Turbulence: The neutral phase can evoke a range of emotions, from fear and frustration to (eventually) excitement and anticipation.

 Finding Comfort in Uncertainty

 Embrace the Unknown: Acknowledge that uncertainty is a natural part of the transition process.
 Accepting it can reduce anxiety and open the door to new possibilities.
+This is easier said than done in most cases, so intention and daily practice with visualization and affirmations may be necessary.

 Cultivate Mindfulness: Practice mindfulness to stay present and grounded.
 Focus on the current moment rather than worrying about the future.